When AI Creates Margin, Who Gets It?

 Creative leaps disappear, not because people lack imagination, but because they stop trusting imagination that can’t be justified by the machine.

 There’s a second, less visible danger that compounds this one.
 It’s about what happens to the ideas that do get conceived, once they enter a world where AI drives gatekeeping.
-Not just on publish platforms, and funding algorithms, but inside organizations.
+Not just on publishing platforms, and funding algorithms, but inside organizations.

 It’s a manager who runs a proposal through an AI tool before greenlighting it.
 A client who asks for validation before approving an original direction.
 A colleague who reports back that an idea “scored low on feasibility.”
 A hiring process that screens for a pattern of past success rather than shape of future potential.